minar09/pix2surf_windows/README.md

 ## Disclaimer
-This is a modified version of the original repository [Pix2Surf](https://github.com/aymenmir1/pix2surf), for running the demo in windows OS.
+This is a modified version of the original repository [Pix2Surf](https://github.com/aymenmir1/pix2surf), for running the demo and visualization in windows OS.
 Please refer to the original repository for details.

 # Learning to Transfer Texture from Clothing Images to 3D Humans (CVPR 2020)